-While Eddyfi Technologies is known for its wide range of small and agile robotic crawlers, we have also been creating inspection robots capable of XY movements for a long time.
-Our Center of Excellence for Robotics developed a patented design that is increasingly being employed due to the inherent benefits afforded with an XY crawler versus our standard crawler robots or robots using a raster arm.
+While Eddyfi Technologies is known for its wide range of small and agile inspection crawlers, we have also been creating industrial robotics capable of XY movements for a long time.
+Eddyfi Robotics developed a patented design that is increasingly being employed due to the inherent benefits afforded with an XY crawler versus our standard crawler robots or robots using a raster arm.
 This article shares some examples where our unique XY crawlers truly excel.

 Benefits of an XY Crawler

 The raster scanning motion is a very common concept in non-destructive testing.
 It is used in most mapping applications to make sure the surface is covered with sufficient overlap and accuracy.
 The most common approach to this is the use a raster arm on a standard crawler.
 The XY crawler provides the same advantages but pushes the limit of what is possible to accomplish.

 Better control over your position which is great for mapping applications.
 By avoiding skid steering and unnecessary motion, the precision of the position is greatly enhanced.
 Any automation is also much simpler and efficient.